PLhery/unfollowNinja/readme.md

 WORKER_RATE_LIMIT=15 # Number of unique tasks managed at the same time, defaults to 15 MINUTES_BETWEEN_CHECKS=2 # Number of minutes between every followers check

-SENTRY_DSN= # Sentry DSN, if you want to report errors on sentry
+SENTRY_DSN= # Sentry DSN, if you want to report workers errors on sentry SENTRY_DSN_API= # Sentry DSN, if you want to report api errors on sentry
 ```

 You can also set these parameters as environment variables.